XML data sharing is based on the Client-Server

 The XML communication supports the transfer by a hierarchy method

 objects.
-By this we mean that not only simple data items (as for example Integer
+By this we mean that not only simple variables (as for example Integer

-object but even a reference to the data of another PmData object
+object but even a reference to the data of another PmaData object

 can be a data item.
-Let's consider the case when the first item of the object /Data/DataA
+Let's consider the case when the 1st item of the /Data/DataA

 type).
-Then the first data item of the DataA
+Then the 1st data item of the DataA

 object must be of the Object

-or instead of this it is possible to create a data binding PP Property of Promotic object or its subobject (Ini On property start) for the first data item.
+or instead of this it is possible to create a data binding PP Property of Pma object or its subobject (Ini On property start) for the first data item.
 We fill in the path to the DataB object in this PP connection but we left the item for setting properties blank.
-Thus the first item of the DataA object is connected directly to the DataB object.
+Thus the 1st item of the DataA object is connected directly to the DataB object.

 The Web client can be also for example HTML page

 tag in the HTML page that allows to read XML data from the Web server.
-It is possible to use also the dynamic HTML and the Microsoft object Msxml2.XMLHTTP
+It is possible to use also the dynamic HTML that can read and write into the XML data.